global vectra helicorp ltd Management discussions

 • Underslung operations

-Our offshore team is dedicated to providing Air logistics services to the Oil & Gas industry majors like Oil and Natural Gas Corporation (ONGC), Cairn India, Reliance Industries Limited (RIL), Transocean (TSF), Shelf Drilling, British Petroleum, Schlumberger Asia Services Limited, Baker Hughes and many more, under long term contracts with an outstanding market share in the offshore helicopter market in India.
+Our offshore team is dedicated to providing Air logistics services to the Oil & Gas industry majors like Oil and Natural Gas Corporation (ONGC), Cairn India, Reliance Industries Limited (RIL), Transocean (TSF), Shelf Drilling, British Petroleum, Schlumberger Asia Services Limited, Baker Hughes, Jindal Drilling, Aban, ADES and many more, under long term contracts with a major market share in the offshore helicopter market in India.

 Dolphin Geo, Shearwater, Polarcus, Fugro, CGG Veritas, Results Marine & Western Geco have been our major Seismic partners for whom we have flown on the East and West Coast of India in the recent past and are hopeful for the same in the near future as well.

 GVHL provides services to its clients under long-term contracts.
-These contracts range from one to five years with renewal options.
-Companies involved in offshore E&P activities have to use helicopter services extensively for Crew Change, Production, Cargo and Medevac.
+These contracts range from one to five and seven to ten years including the extension options.
+Companies involved in offshore Exploration & Production activities have to use helicopter services extensively for Crew Change, Production, Cargo and Medevac tasks.

 BASES

-GVHL has its main maintenance base at Juhu Airport, Mumbai with sub-bases in various parts of India including: Juhu (Mumbai), S. Yanam, Rajahmundry, Suvali, Gadimoga, Imphal, Porbandar, Hyderabad, Patna, Itanagar, Katra, Behala, Neel Grath, and Vishakhapatnam.
+GVHL has its main operations and maintenance base at Juhu Airport, Mumbai with sub bases in various parts of India including: Juhu (Mumbai), S. Yanam, Rajahmundry, Suvali, Gadimoga, Imphal, Porbandar, Hyderabad, Itanagar, Katra, Raipur, Neelgrath and Vishakhapatnam.

 INTERNAL FINANCIAL CONTROL SYSTEMS AND THEIR ADEQUACY